JoyKarmoker/Laser-Defender/README.md

 Commit-10: Multiple Enemies Spawning in the same wave once - Multiple Emenies can create themselves in a particular wave, they follow a path and destroy themselves.
 Only one wave can be done by the enemies

+Commit-11: Enemy Can be assigned any Path - Now the enemy can follow any path assigned from the Enemy Spawner Script still there is one spawn of the enemies.